andyjgao/andyjgao/content/blog/why-i-love-meditation.md

 This was not until my university started offering a free subscription for Headspace, a meditation app.
 It advertised itself as an app to _help_ _people sleep better, stress less and focus more in just 5 minutes_.

 I decided to give it a shot.
-At worst, I waste 5 minutes each day, which I already did scrolling through YouTube.
-At best, I could gain the benefits promoted by [Headspace]().

 After a week, I noticed my mind becoming calmer.